What is ANOVA?

 The one-way ANOVA tests for an overall relationship between the two variables, and the pairwise tests test each possible pair of groups to see if one group tends to have higher values than the other.

-Assumptions Of Welch’s F Test ANOVA
+Welch’s F Test ANOVA

 Stats iQ recommends an unranked Welch’s F test if several assumptions about the data hold: